TartanLlama/etkf/README.md

 # etkf
 Embarrassingly templated keyboard framework

 The aim of this is to have very terse descriptions of keyboards and give good compile-time diagnostics when mistaeks are made.
-Here's the entire configuration file for a 40% keyboard:
+Here's the entire configuration file for a simple 40% Dvorak keyboard:

 ```

 #include "keys.hpp"
 #include "type.hpp"